ovatto/argShim/README.md

 string that defines the name of the class for the object that can be accepted as the parameter at the given slot.

+If argument is optional it can specify an additional property called **default** that will be passed instead of the **undefined** when optinal argument is missing from the call.
+The value must have the same type that was specified in the **optional** string.

 **wrappedFunction**:
 Function that will be called with the parsed arguments.